It's Your Fault

 Each new turn must be directly related to the previous statement.
 You can not start a new thought, without specifically linking to the previous turn.
 Most new turns will go backwards in time.

-No family can own utility companies.
+No family can own utility companies like water or power etc.

 No religion.
 No son of God or God references.

 No single conceptual idea may be re-used.
-This includes concepts such as property ownership, company ownership, etc. The rule is self governed, so each player must be happy with any decisions, or the turn is cancelled.
+This includes concepts such as property ownership, company ownership, etc. The rule is self governed, so each player must be happy with any decisions, or the turn is canceled.
 If you choose, disputes over this rule can be nullified without ending the game.
 The player may simply choose another route, and change their story.

 Be as creative as you like, but do not include more than one new thought per turn.
 No need to offer fantastic details that could be used against you.
 Shorter answers are better.